 Inhale: Reach your arms out and up like swan wings.

-Exhale: Bend your knees as if you’re going into Chair pose and lower your arms, bringing your hands to the blocks.
+Exhale: Bend your knees as if you’re going into Chair pose and lower your arms, bring your hands to the blocks.
 Keep your chest lifted.

 Inhale: Step your right leg back into a lunge.
 Reach the crown of your head forward while reaching back through your right heel.
 Left knee should be directly above left ankle.